marco-m/travis-go-dockerhub/README.md

 ## Releases and tags

+With reference to the corresponding [repository on DockerHub](https://cloud.docker.com/repository/docker/marcomm/travis-go-dockerhub/general):

 Each time a commit is made on a branch, a new Docker image will be pushed with a tag corresponding to the branch name.
 This is done to enable integration testing of the image before merging.

 If a branch is tagged (you should tag only the default branch), then a new Docker image will be pushed with the corresponding tag, without the optional `v` prefix.